ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/HgLp5AR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open PowerShell and use the ping command to test the connectivity to the private IP address of the Linux machine, which is on the same network.
-You can find the Linux machine's private IP address in the Azure portal under the VM's network settings.
+Open PowerShell and run the ping command to check if you can connect to the Linux machine's private IP address, which is part of the same network.
+To locate the Linux machine's private IP address, head over to the Azure portal and navigate to the VM's network settings.
 </p>
 <br />